aineko-dev/aineko/docs/quickstart.md

     ```

 !!! note
-    User-defined datasets have the pipeline name automatically prefixed, but the special built-in dataset `logging` does not.
+    User-defined datasets have the pipeline name automatically prefixed, but the special built-in dataset `logging` doesn't.

 ### Stop Aineko background services